 When the cycle is done, place the dough onto a floured surface.
 Knead the dough for about a minute, then let it rest for another 15 minutes.

 Roll the dough out into a rectangle, about 15 by 10 inches.

-Brush the melted butter over the dough to within 1 inch of the edges.
+Brush the 1/4 cup melted butter over the dough to within 1 inch of the edges.

-Mix the sugar, cinnamon, nutmeg, and chopped nuts in a bowl.
-Sprinkle the mixture evenly over dough.
+Mix the chopped nuts, sugar, cinnamon, and nutmeg in a bowl.
+Sprinkle the mixture evenly over the dough.